 Persons who receive their citizenship by adoption do not have to participate to a citizenship ceremony, as it can be the case of other foreigners who have obtained their citizenship here.
 Once the citizenship is granted, the applicant will receive, by post, an extract of citizenship by adoption, without having to comply with any additional procedures.

-Can one have dual citizenship in Australia?
+Can one have dual citizenship in Australia in 2022?